Active Transportation Plan

 I have noticed at some intersections that the green light for cars is longer than what the walk signal would need to be, but the walk signal still does not turn on unless someone presses the beg button.
 I can sort of understand the utility of beg buttons when the green light would otherwise be too short for a pedestrian to safely cross, but why not turn on the walk signal automatically if there is already going to be enough time to cross safely?
 This would help pedestrians judge whether they have time to cross as they approach and make for an overall more pedestrian friendly experience.
 I have made comments at a couple intersections where I have observed this on the Phase II map.

-Becca asked 12 months ago
+Becca asked about 1 year ago

 Thank you for submitting your input regarding keeping the pedestrian push buttons activated and your input on the Phase II maps with specific locations to consider incorporating automatic pedestrian phasing.
 The pedestrian facing the pedestrian signal indication is permitted to start to cross the roadway in the direction of the signal indication during the steady “walking person.”
 The flashing upraised hand with countdown symbolizes the “don’t walk” indication and intended to communicate to pedestrians to not start crossing if not in the roadway, and for those who started crossing during the “walking person” indication to proceed and how long the pedestrian has remaining to cross.
 We understand the pedestrians and bicyclists can arrive during the start of the parallel green phase for vehicle traffic, which could have been an opportunity to cross if there was an automatic pedestrian phase.
 The Traffic Signal team looks for those opportunities to incorporate these signal operation changes based on considerations related to pedestrian and bicycle demand, surrounding land uses, traffic signal timings and coordination, and traffic signal equipment.
 The ATP project is evaluating recommendations and determining priorities for implementing traffic signal improvements and operational changes.
 For input on priorities, including input of the Pedestrian Priority Areas which will help prioritize areas for treatments such as intersection or signal timing improvements, please visit and comment on the interactive map survey and project and program prioritization survey.
 Please sign up on the ATP mailing list at bit.ly/ATP-mailing-list to stay up to date for more opportunities to provide your input throughout the ATP development.